tiagomelo/tiagomelo.github.io/docs/_posts/2020-02-03-go-simple-feature-flag-solution-google-cloud-datastore-tiago-melo.markdown

 ---
 ![Go: a simple feature flag solution with Google Cloud Datastore](/assets/images/2020-02-03-48f01379-820e-4bf5-8619-81b2f7811477/2020-02-03-banner.png)

-# Go: a simple feature flag solution with Google Cloud Datastore

 In this article, we'll see what [feature flag](https://en.wikipedia.org/wiki/Feature_toggle) is, why it's useful and a simple implementation of it using [Golang](https://golang.org/) and [Google Cloud Datastore](https://cloud.google.com/datastore/).

 ## What is a feature flag?